flowndays/FlickrSearch/README.md

 #### Model
 SearchService is an interface for Retrofit requests.

-SuggestionProvider is a Content Provider which keeps and provids Search histories.
+SuggestionProvider is a Content Provider which keeps and provides Search histories.

 ### Handling Orientation Changes